umbrellas up on damp sunny stream banks

 - Not Threatened

-The umbrella liverwort looks like it belongs on another planet.
-Its body – a flat, fleshy, lobed thallus – sprawls in mats across damp soil, the surface marked with diamond-shaped patterns like reptilian scales.
-Bright green to yellowish-green, it catches the eye not for size but for sheer strangeness.
+Rain falls on it constantly.
+Marchantia polymorpha looks like it belongs on another planet.
+Its body is a flat, fleshy, lobed thallus.
+It sprawls in mats across damp soil.
+The surface is marked with diamond-shaped patterns.
+Like reptilian scales.
+Bright green to yellowish-green.
+It catches the eye not for size but for sheer strangeness.

 But the real theatre happens in breeding season.
-Male structures rise as flat-topped discs on stalks, while the female ones – archegoniophores – unfurl like tiny green parasols with finger-like lobes dangling beneath.
-They resemble something from a low-budget science fiction film, or a bad idea blooming in slow motion.
+Male structures rise as flat-topped discs on stalks.
+The female ones – archegoniophores – unfurl like tiny green parasols.
+With finger-like lobes dangling beneath.
+They resemble something from a low-budget science fiction film.
+Or a bad idea blooming in slow motion.